dmcwee/dmcwee.github.io/_posts/2014-11-14-client-side-rendering-of-form-fields.md

 >
 > SPClientTemplates.TemplateManager.RegisterTemplateOverrides(overrideCtx);

-At this point we have now specified that we want to override&nbsp;the ProjectAlias and ProjectName&nbsp;fields when the Edit Form is rendered.&nbsp; However, since we have not returned any HTML formatted controls from either function if we placed all this in a JavaScript file and added it as the JS Link on the Edit form what would actually happen is the ProjectAlias and ProjectName&nbsp;input control wouldn't exist.
+At this point we have now specified that we want to overridethe ProjectAlias and ProjectNamefields when the Edit Form is rendered.
+However, since we have not returned any HTML formatted controls from either function if we placed all this in a JavaScript file and added it as the JS Link on the Edit form what would actually happen is the ProjectAlias and ProjectNameinput control wouldn't exist.

 Focusing on the ProjectAlias Field we can add the following to return an HTML TextBox for the user to make use of.